Best Belgian Waffle Recipe

 Instead, let each waffle sit in a single layer on a cooling rack, allowing for steam to escape from both the top and bottom.

-To keep the waffles warm while you make more, place this cooking rack in a 200 °F oven – this will help crisp the waffles even further!
+To keep the waffles warm while you make more, place the ovens directly on an oven rack in a 200 °F oven – this will help crisp the waffles even further!

 Cool each waffle on a wire rack, then freeze in a single layer on a cookie sheet until frozen.
 Transfer to a freezer-safe bag and store for up to 3 months.